Exabyte-io/documentation/docs/billing/pricing-and-service-levels.md

 - account value X is `$500<=X <$5000` and last payment happened >6 month ago
 - account value X is `>$5000` and last payment happened >12 month ago

-We recommend setting up an automatic payment option, so that your subscription level is automatically renewed after validity period is over.
+We recommend setting up an automatic payment option, so that your service level is automatically renewed after validity period is over.

 ## Base rate

-The price above refers to the base rate for each subscription level.
+The price above refers to the base rate for each service level.
 You can further control how quickly your calculations are finished by using submission queues.

 ## Queue-based pricing